 Under Ohio law, all individuals, excluding confidential resources, must report felonies, including sexual violence.
 Under Ohio Revised Code Section 2921.22, medical professionals, mental health professionals and clergy are not required to report felonies.
 This legal requirement means that the Title IX Coordinator or Campus Safety must report any felony to the Knox County Sheriff's Department.
-Where the College makes a report to law enforcement under this section, the College will communicate with the complainant what information and when the information was reported to law enforcement.
-To the extent reasonably possible, the College will communicate with the complainant in advance of any report to law enforcement.
-The complainant may choose whether and how to participate in any subsequent criminal investigation.
+Where the College makes a report to law enforcement under this section, the College will not typically share the names of the involved parties without permission from the reporting party.
+The College will communicate with the reporting party in advance of any report to law enforcement.
+The reporting party may choose whether and how to participate in any subsequent criminal investigation.